 What is a W2 employee?

 A W2 employee, usually known as a full-time employee, is a person hired by your company under a standard employment contract.
-This contract usually offers a salary, paid benefits, tax withholding, and other perks and benefits.
-The name W2 worker also comes from a tax form, the Form W-2, used to report employees' income.
+This contract usually offers a salary, employee benefits, tax withholding, and other perks and benefits.
+The name W2 worker comes from a tax form W-2, used to report employees' wages and taxable income.

-Unlike contractors, employees need to abide by company rules (such as code of conduct) and follow work hours, holiday schedules, tasks, and requirements for their respective positions.
+Unlike independent contractors, W2 employees need to abide by company rules (such as code of conduct) and follow work hours, holiday schedules, tasks, and requirements for their respective positions.